For Industry Leaders

 We help product managers and senior executives to understand sales trends and competitor performance, to see emerging trends, and to capture future opportunities.

-BayStreet Research provides timely primary research on the U.S. and Western European smartphone, tablet, and connected smartwatch markets.
+BayStreet Research provides timely primary research on the U.S. smartphone, tablet, and connected smartwatch markets.
 Using a proprietary methodology refined over more than fifteen years, BayStreet collects and maintains the premier database of mobile device sell-through data with rolling six month forecasts, and retail and wholesale pricing at the SKU level.
 Leveraging this data and our deep network of industry contacts, we provide unique insights and competitive intelligence on the smartphone industry, allowing our clients to truly understand the "why" behind the numbers.

 Sell-through quantities by:

-- Device type (smartphone, tablet, wearable)
+- Device type (smartphone, tablet, smartwatch)

 - Sale type (postpaid, prepaid)